pfatemi7/LoRa-RxTx/README.md

 ---

+**Note**:
-**Note**: Ensure all nodes use the same LoRa parameters (frequency, bandwidth, spreading factor, etc.) for proper communication.
-The frequency must be legal for use in your region.
-Node ID 1 is the default master; other nodes will automatically promote if the master fails.
+- Ensure all nodes use identical LoRa parameters for proper communication
+- The frequency must be legal for use in your region
+- Master node requires WiFi connectivity for data upload functionality
+- TDMA timing requires accurate frame synchronization - ensure slaves receive FRAME messages reliably